 No matter how many children fall asleep the moment the car they’re in starts to move, there are always a few who decide they’re firmly anti-car, or, more specifically, firmly anti-car seat.
 More than that, this decision can hit unexpectedly at any time – a happy car-rider one day can start screaming miserably as soon as the car turns on, or even comes into view, out of nowhere, and can disappear just as unexpectedly.

-There are a few different reasons why your formerly happy traveler might start staging a protest every time you need to make a trip to the store, from separation anxiety to motion sickness to strong opinions about her car seat specifically.
+There are a few different reasons why your formerly happy traveler might start staging a protest every time you need to make a trip to the store, from separation anxiety to motion sickness to strong opinions about his car seat specifically.
 However, there’s also a good chance that it’s a phase you’ll never quite understand, and that there’s not much you can do about besides limiting car rides and waiting it out, because even if it feels endless, it is a phase, and it will pass.
 In the meantime, though, there are a few different things you can do to make try to make your car trips a little bit happier.

 - If Baby hates facing backwards: many babies actually have a problem with this, but the rear-facing seat is still the safest option when they’re this young.
 Rear-facing seats can cause motion sickness, and can be uncomfortable in the infant-specific reclining position.
-If seeing the world rush by backwards is upsetting Baby’s stomach or sense of existential dread, putting up a sun-shade over the back window, or draping a very light blanket over the sunshades that reach over certain car seats can help shield her from seeing that movement.
+If seeing the world rush by backwards is upsetting Baby’s stomach or sense of existential dread, putting up a sun-shade over the back window, or draping a very light blanket over the sunshades that reach over certain car seats can help shield him from seeing that movement.

 - If it’s the car that’s the problem: distraction is probably your best bet, including toys, games, songs and pacifiers if you use them.
-You can also help Baby to build positive music associations by choosing a CD or album you know she likes (and make sure it’s one you like, too, since you’ll be hearing a lot of it) and playing it during a generally happy part of Baby’s day, singing along to it, dancing with Baby to it, and just generally linking these songs with Baby’s favorite things.
+You can also help Baby to build positive music associations by choosing a CD or album you know he likes (and make sure it’s one you like, too, since you’ll be hearing a lot of it) and playing it during a generally happy part of Baby’s day, singing along to it, dancing with Baby to it, and just generally linking these songs with Baby’s favorite things.
 Once you’ve made the association, there’s a good chance playing it in the car will help to put Baby in a better mood.

 If all else fails, and sometimes it does, it may be all you can do to wait it out – look into public transportation options where you can bring a stroller or wear Baby, plan necessary car trips around nap times and hope for the best, and remember that this is a phase that will end.